nicklemmon/recipes/_recipes/accidental-fish.md

 source:			http://allrecipes.com  	# where did you find the recipe?

 #=== Stuff for the ingredients list ===#
-ingredients:	2 (4 ounce) fillets mahi mahi, 2 teaspoons olive oil, 1/2 cup salted butter, 1 clove garlic, minced, 1 tablespoon lemon juice, 2 drops Louisiana-style hot sauce (or to taste), 1 roma tomato (seeded and chopped - optional), 1 green onion (chopped)
+ingredients:
+  - 2 (4 ounce) fillets mahi mahi
+  - 2 teaspoons olive oil
+  - 1/2 cup salted butter
+  - 1 clove garlic, minced
+  - 1 tablespoon lemon juice
+  - 2 drops Louisiana-style hot sauce (or to taste)
+  - 1 roma tomato (seeded and chopped - optional)
+  - 1 green onion (chopped)
 ---

 1. Preheat an oven to 450 degrees F (230 degrees C).
 2. Rub the mahi mahi fillets with the olive oil and lay into a baking dish.